AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/flutter/integrate/internationalization.md

 ## Add a new language

-You can use the `ChatUIKitLocalizations.addLocales` method to expand the languages supported by internationalization.
+Use the `ChatUIKitLocalizations.addLocales` method to expand the languages supported by internationalization.
 The corresponding text constants are defined in the `ChatUIKitLocal` file.
 You can add your own `ChatLocalobject` to `ChatUIKitLocalizations` to implement internationalization.

 For example, you can add support for French in the following way: